gotthardp/lorawan-server/doc/Infrastructure.md

 ### ADR

-On the ADR tab you can set the initial parameters of your devices:
+On the ADR tab you can set the default parameters of your devices, i.e. how do the devices initially behave, without receiving any ADR command:
  - **Max EIRP** (dBm) used in your region.
 For each region it is defined in the "Data Rate and End-device Output Power encoding" section.
  - **Max Power** defines the first item in the "TX Power Table"